Harsh-bartariya/hello-BasicAngular/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Architecture Summary
+Angular app -- One or more modules
+Module --One or more components and services Components -- html + class[logic]
+Service --Business logic
+Modules interact and ultimately render the view in the browser

+## work flow
+package.json contains dependencies and dev dependencies which required from here only modules installed in node modules

+Main.ts file-- entry point to our angular application app.module--root module | app.component--root component

+ng serve --> main.ts -->  there bootstrapModule(AppModule) will kickstart the app module -->  bootstrap: [AppComponent] kickstart --> App component contains app.html + app.class[logic][.ts file]

+## Component
+component consist of three parts [template]-->{view}[created using--HTML]
+[class]  --> {code}[Typescript | Data & methods]
+[Metadata] --> {Information}--to decide that wheahter its a angular component or just a regular class--> its defined using [Decorator] which is a feature in typescript
+[Decorator] is nothing but a function which provides info about the class attached to its.